Gouge flap

-The Gouge flap, is a type of aircraft flap, which moves on a track when raised or lowered; in level flight.
+The Gouge flap is a type of aircraft flap that is designed to move rearwards as well as down when extended.
 Invented by Arthur Gouge of Short Brothers in 1936, it allows pilots to increase both the wing area and the chord of an aircraft's wing, thereby reducing the stalling speed at a given weight.
-This provides benefits including a shorter take-off distance for any given load, a shorter distance to achieve a specific height and a lower take-off speed.
-However, the Gouge flap system, in spite of its use on production aircraft like the Short Sunderland and the Short Stirling, has only been used on aircraft produced by Short Brothers.
+This provides benefits including a shorter take-off distance for any given load; a shorter distance to achieve a specific height; and a lower take-off speed.
+It is similar to a Fowler flap, however the leading edge of the Gouge flap moves to remain close to the wing, whereas extension of the Fowler flap creates a gap between the leading edge of the flap and the wing.

+The Fowler flap has been widely adopted since its first use on an aircraft in the 1930s, while the Gouge flap system has only been used on aircraft produced by Short Brothers, such as the Short Sunderland flying boat and the Short Stirling bomber.

 Development

 The Gouge flap was patented in 1936, British Patent no. 443,516 being awarded jointly to Short Bros.
 Ltd. and Arthur Gouge for "Improvements in or connected with Wings for Aircraft, (controller flaps)".